publicinnovation/openorg/chapters/1_executive-summary.md

 Commited Philanthropy | $0
 Capitalization Amount | ($252,344)

-Assuming we can get through Phase One, civic technology projects - the bulk of our earned income - will sustain our activities into Phase Two and beyond.
+Assuming we can get through Phase One, civic technology projects–the lion's share of our earned income strategy–will sustain our activities into Phase Two and beyond.

 #### [<< Forward](http://open.publicinnovation.org/chapters/forward/) | [Ch.
 2: Need and Opportunity >>](http://open.publicinnovation.org/chapters/need-and-opportunity/)